7890/jack_tools/audio_rxtx/README.md

-Please compare these tools to jack.trip, netjack and similar while keeping in mind this is mostly a crude prototype not caring about too much more than pumping out messages and hope they will arrive at the receiver.
+Please compare these tools to jack.trip, netjack and similar while keeping in mind this is mostly a crude prototype not caring about too much more than pumping out messages and hoping they will arrive at the receiver.
 Nevertheless it works quite happily to a certain degree.

 Usage: jack_audio_send <Options> <Receiver host> <Receiver port>.